 Each disease has a cause and a treatment, or so we are taught in medical school.
 Identify the disease then prescribe the drug or perform the surgery.
 This approach works well for many things, such as an acute infection or appendicitis, and indeed Western medicine has done wonders in the areas of infectious disease, surgery and trauma.
 But for the rest of it, the bulk of it, we’re merely putting on “bandages” to slow the disease process or simply treat the symptoms.
 The emerging field of “functional medicine” is changing that paradigm.

 What about eliminating or reversing heart disease, cancer, stroke or diabetes?
 What about getting to the root cause of an endless list of symptoms such as depression, anxiety, fatigue, insomnia, or pain?
-We have pill for everything, but those pills rarely if ever stop or reverse the course of disease, or really address the underlying cause of symptoms that we doctors hear patients complain of oh-so frequently.
+We have a pill for everything, but those pills rarely if ever stop or reverse the course of the disease, or really address the underlying cause of symptoms that we doctors hear patients complain of oh-so frequently.

 Functional medicine analyzes the core systems that allow the body to function properly.
-This means looking closely at the foundation blocks for good health including hormones, digestive health, immune function, nutrient status and genetics.
-We may check for allergies, chronic infections or biotoxins, build up of environmental toxins or heavy metals, clogged detoxification or cellular energy pathways.
+This means looking closely at the foundation blocks for good health including hormones, digestive health, immune function, nutrient status, and genetics.
+We may check for allergies, chronic infections or biotoxins, build-up of environmental toxins or heavy metals, clogged detoxification or cellular energy pathways.

-Practicing functional medicine is more difficult that prescribing a pill, both for the doctor and the patient.
+Practicing functional medicine is more difficult than prescribing a pill, both for the doctor and the patient.
 And at least initially, it often involves advanced laboratory testing, which is sometimes expensive or not covered by insurance.
 Getting to the “root cause” of disease is not for the faint of heart.
-It is a process that sometimes takes time and money, but I know from experience that the time and money spent to get to the bottom of a problem leads to less costs in the long run, and most importantly a healthier, happier patient.
+It is a process that sometimes takes time and money, but I know from experience that the time and money spent to get to the bottom of a problem leads to fewer costs in the long run, and most importantly a healthier, happier patient.

 As an example of functional medicine, consider three real patients that presented to me with the exact same symptom of heavy painful menstrual cycles.
 Each one had been placed on oral birth control pills to simply regulate and control the cycles, but not one of them had any explanation or attempt at finding out why their cycles were abnormal.